Oxford Summer Space & AI Course 2026

 Explore the Universe, Learn from Experts, Build Your Future

-Summer 2025, dare to dream bigger and unlock your cosmic potential.
-Embrace the spirit of discovery at Space Store’s Oxford Summer Space Course, a transformative space summer course for ages 14-22 in the prestigious setting of Oxford University in partnership with ABC London.
+Following on from the success of 2025, in Summer 2026 dare to dream bigger and unlock your cosmic potential.
+Embrace the spirit of discovery at Space Store’s Oxford Summer Space Course, a transformative space summer course for ages 12-18 in the prestigious setting of Oxford University.

 If the mysteries of the universe have always captivated you, this is your chance to delve deeper.
 Learn from inspiring NASA engineers, world-class space scientists, and esteemed Oxford University professors.